Baptouuuu/Sy/docs/HTTP-Library.md

 ### Creation

-If you use the library inside the framework, you can omit this section and access the object via the `sy::core::http` service.
+If you use the library inside the framework, you can omit this section and access the object via the `http` service (alias of `sy::core::http`).

 ```js
 var manager = new Sy.HTTP.Manager();